Ed-Fi-Alliance-OSS/Data-Management-Service/src/tests/EdFi.DataManagementService.Tests.E2E/README.md

 are run against a local DMS container that must be rebuilt to stay in sync with the codebase.

-## Testing On Containers Locally
+## Testing Process

+You may either run the E2E tests locally from docker containers as is done in the github actions, or you may run them against your locally debugged API instance.
+See the steps below.

-### Compose the docker environment
+### Testing locally with docker compose

 From the `eng` directory:

 - If you have stale volumes with old data run `./start-local-dms.ps1 -d -v` to stop services and delete volumes
 - Run `./start-local-dms.ps1 -EnvironmentFile ./.env.e2e`

-## Debugging API Locally
+### Testing locally with API in debug mode

-To debug the API while running the tests, change `ApiUrl` in `OpenSearchContainerSetup.cs` to `http://localhost:5198/`.
+To debug the API while running the tests, change `ApiUrl` in `OpenSearchContainerSetup.cs` to `http://localhost:5198/` and run `EdFi.DataManagementService.Frontend.AspNetCore` in debug mode as usual.

+> [!WARNING] Database Warning
+> Your database tables will be truncated after each
+> feature file runs.
+Double check your `DatabaseConnection` in
+> `appSettings.json` and be aware of this before you run the tests.

 ## Running The Tests

 - Run from the Visual Studio Test Explorer.
-- cd into `/src/tests` and run:
-  `dotnet test EdFi.DataManagementService.Tests.E2E`.
+- cd into `/src/tests` and run: `dotnet test EdFi.DataManagementService.Tests.E2E`.

 ### Setup